apache/pulsar/site2/website/versioned_docs/version-2.1.0-incubating/concepts-messaging.md

 When subscribing to multiple topics, the Pulsar client will automatically make a call to the Pulsar API to discover the topics that match the regex pattern/list and then subscribe to all of them.
 If any of the topics don't currently exist, the consumer will auto-subscribe to them once the topics are created.

-> #### No cross-topic ordering guarantees
+> #### No ordering guarantees across multiple topics
-> Ordering guarantees given for single topics do not hold across multiple topics.
-So users need to make sure that all messages that need to be delivered in order are on the same topic.
+> When a producer sends messages to a single topic, all messages are guaranteed to be read from that topic in the same order.
+However, these guarantees do not hold across multiple topics.
+So when a producer sends message to multiple topics, the order in which messages are read from those topics is not guaranteed to be the same.

 Here are some multi-topic subscription examples for Java: